 Identifying whose leadership is necessary to implement the technology in your organization and empowering them to champion the technology—whether it’s the office manager, the regional manager, or other staff— creates a positive environment throughout the entire project.
 “I’ve always felt that when we empower the right person, and give them the opportunity to lead, the technology initiative will be adopted and useful at the practice,” Nirgudkar said.

 Practice Management Bridge is a state-of-the-art platform that offers multi-location practices and DSOs a robust technology stack in one consolidated solution that keeps all your patient and payment data in one system.
-To learn more, contact us today.
+To learn more, schedule a demo.